313.861.01 Public Health Economics Seminar

 - 3rd term

 - Class Times:

 Exposes students to recent research in various areas of health economics.
 Provides opportunities for more in-depth study of the core economics courses being offered each term.
 Provides opportunities for professional development in the field.

 - List the theoretical and empirical techniques of health economics and their implication for health policy decisions

 - prepare written critiques of recent research in area of public health economics

-- Identify the health economics faculty and their research interests.
+- Become knowledgable of the health economics faculty and their research interests.

-- Cite the literature that pertains to health economics
+- Become familiar with the literature that pertains to health economics

-- Discuss the literature and describe relationships between health economics and other areas within public health.
+- Provided with a forum for discussing the literature and for understanding relationships between health economics and other areas within public health.

-- Facilitate the translation of economics research into policy and practice.
+- Have identified and developed skills that facilitate the translation of economics research into policy and practice.

 - Methods of Assessment:

 Students will be evaluated on their written summaries of the research presented in the seminars